Sandeep Patil: Cricket career

 Two weeks later, with a helmet on, Patil hit a spectacular 174 in the Adelaide Test.
 It came after India lost the first four wickets for 130 against the Australian total of 528.
-At the time the highest innings by an Indian in Australia, it took him just over five hours and included twenty two fours and a six over mid-wicket off Bruce Yardley.
+At the time, the highest score in an innings by an Indian in Australia, it took him just over five hours and included 22 fours and a six over mid-wicket off Bruce Yardley.
 In the next series against New Zealand, Patil opened the bowling for India along with Kapil Dev in the Auckland Test.

 Patil found himself out of the team after four Tests in the home series against England in 1981–82 but was picked for the away series that followed immediately after.
 Here in the Manchester Test he scored his second hundred.
 India was in some danger of following on when he added 96 runs with Kapil Dev a little over an hour.
 England took the second new ball soon after and Patil hit the last two balls of an over from Ian Botham for four and three.
 In the next over he hit Bob Willis for six fours (4440444, the third ball being a no ball) – "two cover drives, one flat batted back over the bowler's head, two square cuts of ferocious power and a mighty hook" - taking his score from 73 to 104 in nine balls.
 He was 129 not out when rain brought an early end to the match.

 Another hundred followed against Sri Lanka in September but he was again out the team by the middle of the season.
 While the Indian team toured West Indies, he scored 121* in 84 balls in the second innings of the Ranji final against Karnataka.
 All his runs came in single session on the final day as Bombay was targeting a declaration.
 Patil scored 216 runs in eight matches in the Prudential World Cup including 51* in the semifinal against England.
 He scored 609 runs in the 1983–84 Ranji season, and his fourth and last Test hundred against Pakistan at Faisalabad.